-The analysis requires new theoretical tools due to the increased tensor rank of the equations.
-We combine estimates from the context of Stokes' equations, Poisson's equation, and \textendash\ interestingly \textendash\ also from linear elasticity.
-In particular, by applying the framework from Nečas~\cite{necasNormesEquivalentesDans1966}, we will derive tensor-valued Korn inequalities that can be used for coercivity estimates in matrix equations (see our \cref{lem:CelliptSTF,lem:tensorKorn}).
-Indeed, Korn's inequalities are the key tool in (linear) elasticity or fluid mechanics since they provide the needed coercivity of the appearing bilinear forms and lead to well-posedness and regularity results; cf.~\cite{kornUberEinigeUngleichungen1909, horganKornsInequalitiesTheir1995, ciarletKornsInequality2010,duvautInequationsMecaniquePhysique1972} for an incomplete list and the discussion in the subsection~\ref{subsec:Korn} below.
-Korn inequalities have been generalized to many different contexts, e.g., to the geometrically nonlinear counterpart~\cite{frieseckeTheoremGeometricRigidity2002}, the case of non-constant coefficients~\cite{neffKornsFirstInequality2002,pompeKornsFirstInequality2003} or incompatible tensor fields~\cite{lewintanKornInequalitiesIncompatible2021, gmeinederKornMaxwellSobolevInequalities2021, gmeinederKornMaxwellSobolev2024, gmeinederLimitingKornMaxwellSobolevInequalities2024}, cf.\ also with the references in~\cite{lewintanKornInequalitiesIncompatible2021, gmeinederKornMaxwellSobolev2024}.
-In particular, Korn--Maxwell--Sobolev, i.e., Korn inequalities for incompatible tensor fields, have been derived in the framework of gradient plasticity with plastic spin~\cite{garroniGradientTheoryPlasticity2010} or extended continuum type models like the relaxed micromorphic model~\cite{neffUnifyingPerspectiveRelaxed2014}, again to prove coercivity type estimates.
+The analysis requires new theoretical tools due to the equations' increased tensor rank.
+We combine estimates from the context of Stokes' equations, Poisson's equation, and, interestingly, linear elasticity.
+In particular, by applying the Nečas framework~\cite{necasNormesEquivalentesDans1966}, we will derive tensor-valued Korn inequalities that can be used for coercivity estimates in matrix equations (see our \cref{lem:CelliptSTF,lem:tensorKorn}).
+Indeed, Korn's inequalities are the key tool in (linear) elasticity and fluid mechanics, since they provide the necessary coercivity of the arising bilinear forms and yield well-posedness and regularity results; cf.~\cite{kornUberEinigeUngleichungen1909, horganKornsInequalitiesTheir1995, ciarletKornsInequality2010,duvautInequationsMecaniquePhysique1972} for an incomplete list and the discussion in the \cref{sec:Korn} below.
+Korn inequalities have been generalized to many different contexts, e.g., to the geometrically nonlinear counterpart~\cite{frieseckeTheoremGeometricRigidity2002}, to the case of non-constant coefficients~\cite{neffKornsFirstInequality2002,pompeKornsFirstInequality2003}, or to the case of incompatible tensor fields~\cite{lewintanKornInequalitiesIncompatible2021,gmeinederKornMaxwellSobolevInequalities2021,gmeinederKornMaxwellSobolev2024,gmeinederLimitingKornMaxwellSobolevInequalities2024}; cf.\ also with the references in~\cite{lewintanKornInequalitiesIncompatible2021, gmeinederKornMaxwellSobolev2024}.
+In particular, Korn--Maxwell--Sobolev, i.e., Korn inequalities for incompatible tensor fields, have been derived in the framework of gradient plasticity with plastic spin~\cite{garroniGradientTheoryPlasticity2010} or in extended continuum-type models like the relaxed micromorphic model~\cite{neffUnifyingPerspectiveRelaxed2014}, again to prove coercivity-type estimates.